Endometriosis for Parents: All Guides

 What are the symptoms of endometriosis?

-Endometriosis causes different symptoms in young women.
+Endometriosis causes different symptoms in teens.
 Pelvic pain and/or severe period cramps are the most common symptoms.
 There can be pain before, during or after a period.
 The pain may occur at regular times in the menstrual cycle or it may occur at any time during the month.
 It is often referred to as “chronic” pelvic pain.

 What causes endometriosis?